Miskolc Opera Festival

 The main venue was the National Theatre of Miskolc, the current building dating from 1847.
 The main auditorium (capacity 687), the summer theatre (500) and chamber theatre (270) are used for stage works.
 Concerts also took place in the Ice Hall (winter sports hall), the House of the Arts and churches such as the Protestant Church, Kossuth u, as well as in public squares.

 It was also called "Bartók + ...
 Opera Festival", because each year the festival focused on the works of Bartók plus another composer or composers.
 There were chamber recitals alongside the operatic performances as well as events for children and films.

-Some productions are from visiting companies; in 2009 Moscow Helikon Opera, Szeged National Theatre and Latvian National Opera were among these.
+Some productions are from visiting companies; in 2009 Moscow Helikon Opera, National Theatre of Szeged and Latvian National Opera were among these.

 In 2017, the festival marked the half millennium of the reformation with productions of Scaevola (world premiere) by Mátyássy Szabolcs, an opera-musical The Master and Margarita by Levente Gyöngyösi, María de Buenos Aires by Piazzolla, Candide by Bernstein, Jr. Butterfly by Shigeaki Saegusa, as well as Bluebeard's Castle and The Spinning Room.

 During festival time MVK Rt. operates a veteran tram which stops outside the theatre, where regular trams do not stop, and is free for festival patrons with tickets.

 The last edition of the festival took place in 2019.

-Since 2001, festivals have had as their theme;
+Since 2001, festivals have had as their theme: